Prag8855/aab/content/guides/residence-permit.md

 - Live anywhere in Germany
 - Bring your family to Germany
 - Visit other [Schengen countries](/glossary/Schengen%20area) without a visa
-- Become a [permanent resident](/glossary/Niederlassungserlaubnis) after 2 to 5 years
+- Become a [permanent resident](/glossary/Niederlassungserlaubnis) after 21 to 60 months
 - Become a citizen after 5 years

 {% include "_blocks/tableOfContents.html" %}